prarabdhshukla/torch-playground/README.md

 Don't wait—operators are standing by!
 Call 999 now to dive into the **Torch Playground🔥** experience, where the only thing you have to lose is your coding stress!

 ### [Testimonials](#testimonials)
 > _"Before **Torch Playground🔥**, my friends called me a nerd and people avoided me at parties.
 My boss thought I was the fiscal loss, and girls gave me their algebra homework when I asked for their number.
-Now thanks to **Torch Playground🔥**, my social life has taken a 180 degree turn, I've gone from the coding loner to a social butterfly, all thanks to **Torch Playground🔥**!_
+Now thanks to **Torch Playground🔥**, my social life has taken a 180 degree turn.
+I've gone from the coding loner to a social butterfly, all thanks to **Torch Playground🔥**!_
 <div style="text-align: right"> -- John Smith (Former loser) </div>

 ## Why Torch Playground 🔥?